 The maternity week

-Congratulations, you gave birth!
-The first week after birth is called the maternity week.
-During this period, we will come to your home, together with the maternity nurse, to support you and your baby.
+Congratulations, you have given birth!
+The first week after the birth is called the maternity week.
+During this period, we will visit you at home, together with the maternity care assistant, to support you and your baby.

 Our care in the maternity week